Efficient Online Minimization for Low-Rank Subspace Clustering: Introduction

-One of the most popular ways to alleviate the huge memory cost is online implementation. \cite{feng2013online} devised an online algorithm for the Robust Principal Component Analysis~(RPCA) problem, which makes the memory cost independent of the sample size.
+One of the most popular ways to alleviate the huge memory cost is online implementation. \citet{feng2013online} devised an online algorithm for the robust principal component analysis~(RPCA) problem, which makes the memory cost independent of the sample size.
 Yet, compared to RPCA where the size of the nuclear norm regularized matrix is $p \times n$, that of LRR is $n\times n$~--~a worse and more challenging case.
 Moreover, their algorithm cannot address the partial dictionary issue that emerges in our case.
-It is also worth mentioning that~\cite{qiu2014recursive} established another online variant of RPCA.
-But since we are dealing with a different problem setting, i.e., the multiple subspaces regime, it is not clear how to extend their method to LRR.

-To tackle the computational overhead, \cite{cai2010singular} considered singular value thresholding technique.
-However, it is not scalable to large problems since it calls singular value decomposition~(SVD) in each iteration. \cite{jaggi2010simple} utilized a sparse semi-definite programming solver to derive a simple yet efficient algorithm.
-Unfortunately, the memory requirement of their algorithm is proportional to the number of observed entries, making it impractical when the regularized matrix is large and dense (which is the case of LRR). \cite{avron2012efficient} combined stochastic subgradient and incremental SVD to boost efficiency.
+To tackle the computational overhead, \citet{jaggi2010simple} utilized a sparse semi-definite programming solver to derive a simple yet efficient algorithm.
+Unfortunately, the memory requirement of their algorithm is proportional to the number of observed entries, making it impractical when the regularized matrix is large and dense (which is the case of LRR). \citet{avron2012efficient} combined stochastic subgradient and incremental SVD to boost efficiency.
 But for the LRR problem, the type of the loss function does not meet the requirements and thus, it is still not practical to use that algorithm in our case.

 Another line in the literature explores a structured formulation of LRR beyond the low-rankness.
-For example, \cite{wang2013provable} provably showed that combining LRR with SSC can take advantages of both methods. \cite{liu2014recovery} demonstrated that LRR is able to cope with the intrinsic group structure of the data.
-Very recently, \cite{shen2016learning} argued that the vanilla LRR program does not fully characterize the nature of multiple subspaces, and presented several effective alternatives to LRR.
+For example, \citet{wang2013provable} provably showed that combining LRR and SSC can take advantages of both methods.
+Whereas \citet{wang2013provable} promotes the sparsity on the representation matrix $\bX$, \citet{shen2016learning} demonstrated how to pursue a sparsity structure on the factors of $\bX$, which is known to be more flexible~\citep{haeffele2014structured}.
+Due to the non-convexity of matrix factorization, a large body of work is dedicated to characterizing the conditions under which gradient descent ensures global optimum~\citep{jain2013low,lee2016gradient,ge2016matrix}.